tencentyun/intlcloud-documents/yehe_doc/通信服务/短信/国际-港澳台短信/国际+港澳台短信快速入门（新）_intl_en.md

-This document uses sending a message `[Tencent Cloud] Your verification code is 1234 (valid for 5 minutes).
+This document uses sending a message `Your verification code is 1234 (valid for 5 minutes).
 For account safety, don't forward the code to others.` to mobile numbers outside Mainland China as an example to describe how to get started with the Global SMS service.
 For more concepts related to SMS, please see [Common Concepts](https://intl.cloud.tencent.com/document/product/382/13299).

 >The new version of console is displayed to users who activate the SMS service after September 18, 2019 by default.